skjolber/java-jwt-benchmark/README.md

 |[jjwt] | 0.9.1 | 14.7k | 14.9k |
 |[Okta JWT Verifier for Java]| 0.4.0 | 0.61k | 0.61k |

-In short, **java-jwt has caught up with jjwt, they are now essentially just as fast**.
+In short, **java-jwt did catch up with jjwt, they were essentially just as fast**.
-Okta JWT verifiser has regressed into a total disaster.
-This result should be investigated further, as it might be invalid.
+The Okta JWT verifiser regressed into a total disaster.

 Only [java-jwt] seems to parse without validation, at about 52.3k operations per second.

-# Previous results
-Note that **the relative number matters**, benchmarks are not necessarily run on the same machine, operating system or Java version.

 ## Version 1.0.0: